apollographql/apollo-kotlin/docs/source/index.md

 ---
 title: Introduction
-description: A strongly-typed, caching GraphQL client for Android and Kotlin multiplatform, written in Kotlin
+description: A strongly-typed, caching GraphQL client for the JVM
 ---

-[Apollo Android](https://github.com/apollographql/apollo-android) is a strongly-typed, caching GraphQL client for Android and Kotlin multiplatform apps written in Kotlin.
-Apollo Android works well with Android, but you can use it in any Java/Kotlin app.
+[Apollo Android](https://github.com/apollographql/apollo-android) is a strongly-typed, caching GraphQL client for Android and Kotlin multiplatform apps, written in Kotlin.
+Despite its name, **you can use Apollo Android in any Java/Kotlin app.**

-It allows you to execute queries and mutations against a GraphQL server and returns results as query-specific Kotlin types.
-This means you don't have to deal with parsing JSON, or passing around Maps and making clients cast values to the right type manually.
+Apollo Android executes queries and mutations against a GraphQL server and returns results as query-specific Kotlin types.
+This means you don't have to deal with parsing JSON, or passing around `Map`s and making clients cast values to the right type manually.
 You also don't have to write model types yourself, because these are generated from the GraphQL definitions your UI uses.

-As the generated types are query-specific, you're only able to access data you actually specify as part of a query.
-If you don't ask for a field in a particular query, you won't be able to access the corresponding property on the returned data structure.
+Because generated types are query-specific, you can only access data that you actually specify as part of a query.
+If you don't ask for a particular field in a query, you can't access the corresponding property on the returned data structure.

 ## Features